 I love being an internal communicator.
 Over the years I have attended careers events to talk to university and secondary school students to inspire others to join my profession.
 They have rarely even heard of the role and are interested to learn about what I do and what they need to do to get into a similar position.

 As the ways we communicate socially evolve, so do our expectations of communication at work with our colleagues and managers.
 This is having an impact on the role of the internal communication professional, as we move from being content creators on behalf of others to curating content others create for themselves and coaching colleagues to develop communication skills themselves.
-I recently wrote an opinion piece for the Institute of Internal Comms on the way our profession is developing.

 One of the things that I tell interested students at careers events is that as a relatively new profession, there aren’t the strict, set entry paths and requirements for internal comms that you find in other areas.
 But if I was recruiting there are a number of skills, attributes and mind-sets that I would be searching for.
 These are even more important as we look towards the changes ahead.